-There are many differing definition of justice – but at its most fundamental – justice is the concept of fairness, that all individuals receive what they are rightfully owed.
+There are many differing definitions of justice – but at its most fundamental – justice is the concept of fairness, that all individuals receive what they are rightfully owed.
 However, there is a major debate between the political right and left on what is owed to each person.
 Stemming from this debate is the question of whether capitalism is just.
-Far from being an empty, meaningless debate, the question does indeed have an answer and that answer is a resounding yes.
+Far from being an empty, meaningless debate, the question does indeed have an answer and that answer is a resounding... yes.

-On the contrary, the social justice of the left wants to “counteract the ‘injustice’ of nature by instituting the most obscenely unthinkable injustice among men: deprive ‘those favored by nature’ (i.e., the talented, the intelligent, the creative) of the right to the rewards they produce (i.e., the right to life) — and grant to the incompetent, the stupid, the slothful a right to the effortless enjoyment of the rewards they could not produce, could not imagine, and would not know what to do with.”
-[Ayn Rand, Philosophy: Who Needs It, 110] Instead of rewarding hard work, effort, merit, talent – the welfare liberals and the socialists would deny those things to those who truly deserve them and instead give them to those who did not earn them, have not shown a desire to earn them, and have refused to put in the effort to receive rewards.
+On the contrary, the social justice left wants to “counteract the ‘injustice’ of nature by instituting the most obscenely unthinkable injustice among men: deprive ‘those favored by nature’ (i.e., the talented, the intelligent, the creative) of the right to the rewards they produce (i.e., the right to life) — and grant to the incompetent, the stupid, the slothful a right to the effortless enjoyment of the rewards they could not produce, could not imagine, and would not know what to do with.”
+[Ayn Rand, Philosophy: Who Needs It, 110] Instead of rewarding hard work, effort, merit, talent – the welfare liberals and the socialists would deny those things to those who truly deserve them and instead give them to those who did not earn them, have not shown a desire to earn them, and have refused to put in the effort to receive those rewards.